of kings and queens and thieves

-“This is the stupidest plan I have ever in my career participated
+“This is the stupidest plan I have ever in my career participated in," Xenophon said.

 "I love stupid plans," said Eugenides.